obabichev/articles/flask-react-heroku-netlify/part1.md

 > Hallo, Oleg

-Your files structure at the current moment should look like this:
+Your files structure at the moment should look like this:

 ```shell script
 my-awesome-blog